 Brianna is also heavily involved in her alma mater’s, UC Hastings, moot court competition team.
 During law school, she competed in both the Federal Bar Association moot court competition and the BMI Entertainment and Communications moot court competition.
 At BMI, she was proclaimed national champion, also winning Best Brief and Second Best Oralist.
 Now, she serves as an alumni coach for the moot court team.

-I assist clients in a host of areas, including unfair competition, trade secrets, trademarks, patents, false advertising, business tort and other litigation matters.
+I assist clients in a host of areas, including unfair competition, trade secrets, trademarks, false advertising, antitrust and other litigation matters.
 I also frequently represent private owners, public entities and contractors in disputes involving breach of contract, product defect, comparative fault and negligence.
 I am involved in all phases of trial preparation and case management from discovery and initial pleadings, through dispositive motions.

 Technology has rapidly changed the relationship between stakeholders and their intellectual property and contract rights.
 Working with the Nixon Peabody esports task group, I see this is especially true with the gaming industry and online streaming.
 As new technology takes control over the gaming, fashion, art and music industry, we will continue to see an increase in the volume and scope of civil litigation and intellectual property claims.

 TechCrunch.com | January 23, 2018